Recommended Reading for Patients and Families

 A comprehensive guide written for parents of a child with heart problems.
 Includes new and updated information on the genetics of heart defects, new approaches to treatment, prenatal care and a list of information resources.

-The Heart of a Mother, edited by Anna Marie Jaworski
+The Heart of a Mother by Anna Marie Jaworski (preface), Judy Norwood (introduction)

 A collection of heartwarming stories from mothers of children with congenital heart defects.

-The Parent's Guide to Children's Congenital Heart Defects: What They Are, How to Treat Them, How to Cope with Them, by Gerri Freid Kramer and Shari Maurer
+The Parent's Guide to Children's Congenital Heart Defects: What They Are, How to Treat Them, How to Cope with Them by Sylvester Stallone (foreword), Gerri Freid Kramer, Shari Maurer

 Written by two parents of children with congenital heart defects.
 A simple question-and-answer format includes responses from more than 30 experts in pediatric cardiology.